Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Wine selection – The vineyards – The cellar.

-Walking among the fields, bunches of grapes under the Cretan sun are a promise for a good upcoming harvest.
-A young man joins us in silence, letting Anna continue with her explanation.
+Walking among the fields, bunches of grapes under the Cretan sun promise a fantastic upcoming harvest.
+A young man joins us in silence, letting Anna explain more.

 Later on, he would follow us into the cellars too, still not saying much, but with the extreme confidence of someone feeling at home.
 He’s Bart Lyrarakis, CEO of the company.